 Permitting your agency to view your Analytics is completed by granting administrative access to necessary Google profiles, rather than supplying them with login information.
 Simply giving out login information is unsafe and logging-in from a new device triggers additional authentication to be verified.
 When correctly used, the coupling of client input and marketing expertise allows the data collected in Google Analytics to work towards a better SEO experience and overall website experience for users and business owners alike.

-Google AdWords is the reason that some of the search results on Google say “Ad” next to them and is by far the top pay-per-click (PPC) platform on the market.
+Google Ads is the reason that some of the search results on Google say “Ad” next to them and is by far the top pay-per-click (PPC) platform on the market.

-The difference though, is that in AdWords, you are paying per click rather than with a bulk fee.
+The difference though is that in Ads, you are paying per click rather than with a bulk fee.
 These PPC advertisements cost money every time someone clicks on your company’s ad, so it’s vital to get the most qualified clicks to avoid wasting money.
 That’s where a marketing agency comes in.
-Your marketing agency has the digital marketing intelligence to analyze AdWords reports, as well as conduct smart keyword research to guide your ad creation and spend, ensuring you’re maximizing the effectiveness of your AdWords budget.
-For AdWords access, your marketing agency needs your 10-digit customer number and you must accept their request to manage AdWords from your account.
+Your marketing agency has the digital marketing intelligence to analyze Google Ads reports, as well as conduct smart keyword research to guide your ad creation and spend, ensuring you’re maximizing the effectiveness of your Ads budget.
+For Ads access, your marketing agency needs your 10-digit customer number and you must accept their request to manage Ads from your account.

 7. Email Marketing Platforms